Ellipsion/de-pizzeria/README.md

 ## Demo

-You can check out a live demo of De Pizzeria [here](https://de-pizzeria.vercel.app/) (if applicable).
+You can check out a live demo of De Pizzeria [here](https://de-pizzeria.vercel.app/)

 ## Disclaimer